OpenAngelArena/oaa/docs/install.md

 Open the command prompt by pressing `Windows + R` and entering `cmd` in the new window.

 ### Install Node Dependencies
-Run the command
+Run the commands
 ```
 npm install -g dota2-addon-manager
+npm install
 ```
-This will install `d2am`, used to manage the addons directory.
+This will install `d2am`, used to manage the addons directory, and other tools/node modules you might need for development later.

 ### Prepare Addon Directory
 Next find your `dota 2 beta` folder.
 You must change the directory of the node.js command prompt to this folder, this can be done with the `cd` command.
 It should look something like this...